nehapandit203/low-level-design-problems/src/main/java/tictactoe/tic-tac-toe-readme.md

 ### Problem Requirements

-- Board can be of any NxN size.
+- Board can be of any 3x3 size.
 - There can be any number of players.
 Each player will be allotted a symbol.
 - The players can be either humans or bots.
 Each human player will have a name.
 - We should allow support to undo any number of moves.